kimgoetzke/nixos-config/README.md

 ## Commands

+> [!NOTE]
+> Open the file `./modules/controls/user-template.nix` and follow the instructions before continuing.

 #### Build

 Assuming that the config repo is cloned to `~/projects/nixos-config#default`, the first time on a system use: